physrisk/website-source/articles/2011/multifractality-time-series.md

 confirmed that in this model dependence of multifractality on the number of agents is negligible \[cite id="Kononovicius2011LNFK"\].

-[html5-interactive
+[html5-interactive width="520" height="505" mode="iframe"
-url="/uploads/models/kirman-sde-ret/multifractal.html"
-width="515" height="505" mode="iframe"]
+url="/uploads/models/kirman-sde-ret/multifractal.html"]

 If you came here to find the previously used Java applet, it is still available [here](/uploads/models/old-java/multifractal-en.html).
 The